1Hive/disputable-delay-app/README.md

 Check out our [user guide](./docs/user-guide.md) to go through the functionality of the app.

-## How to try Delay app immediately

-### Template

-If you would like to see the Delay App in action, we recommend the Dandelion Org template available in the Aragon templates directory.
-Just go to https://preview.1hive.org/, then create a new organization, and choose Dandelion from the template options.

 ## How to run the Delay app locally